 - Cortisone and other immunosuppressive treatment have no place in the treatment of hereditary connective tissue diseases, unlike autoimmune connective tissue disease

 - MRI angiography produces the major arteries from the head, neck, chest, abdomen and pelvis

-- Also with ultrasound Doppler / echocardiography the diameter of the head artery at the heart and aortic arch can be measured
+- Also with ultrasound Doppler / echocardiography the diameter of the main artery at the heart and the aortic arch can be measured

 - If the artery expands, measurements are made at least every six months, otherwise annually for a longer period

 - Also during CT examination the entire main artery can be displayed.
 The investigation is not done too often because of X-rays

 - Yarate YA, 2015 (Aortadilatasjon, extension of the main pulmonary artery) among children and adolescents